webflow-development/webflow.github.io/_posts/2025-06-08-bicep-deployment-stack.md

 Both the `bicep-base-image` and the `bicep-deployment-stack` repositories are versioned and can be updated by a dependency bot like `Renovate`.

 # Pipeline Overview

+A high-level overview of the CI/CD pipeline stages and their roles in automating Bicep deployments to Azure.

 ![Bicep Deployment Stack Overview](/assets/2025-06-08-bicep-deployment-stack/bicep-deployment-stack-pipeline.png)